 As an exclusive rental property, you can deduct numerous expenses including property taxes, insurance, mortgage interest, utilities, housekeeping, and repairs.
-Even towels and sheets are deductible.
+Even towels and sheets can be deductible.
 Use Schedule E. You can also write off depreciation, the value lost due to the wear and tear a home experiences over time.

 Treat the rental property like a business, says Mark Steber, chief tax officer at Jackson Hewitt Tax Services.
 Keep detailed records and maintain a separate checking account.
 Figure you'll spend a couple of hours a week, on average, over the course of the year managing the property.

 To maximize deductions, you need to be actively involved in the rental property.
 That means performing such duties as approving new tenants and coming up with rental terms.
 You also need to own at least 10% of the property.
 See IRS Publication 527 for details.

 If your adjusted gross income is below $100,000, you can deduct as much as $25,000 for rental losses -- that is, the excess of your rental expenses over your rental receipts.
 The deduction gradually phases out between an adjusted gross income of $100,000 and $150,000.
 You can carry forward excess losses to future years or offset losses to offset gains when you sell.

 Mixed Use of a Vacation Home

 The tax picture gets more complicated when in the same year you make personal use of your vacation home and rent it out for more than 14 days.
 Remember, rental income is tax-free only if you rent for 14 days or fewer.